 See a doctor or nurse right away if you have:

-You can always call a nurse, doctor, or your local Planned Parenthood health center if you have questions or you're worried about any health issues.
+You can always call a nurse or doctor, like the ones at your local Planned Parenthood health center, if you have questions or you’re worried about any health issues.

 Is it safe to take the pill while breastfeeding?